vidhishanair/structured-text-representations/README.md

 2. Preprocessing code has been borowed from : https://github.com/nlpyang/structured
 3. We use https://github.com/andersjo/dependency_decoding for chu_liu_edmonds algorithm

-This code by default requires Pytorch Nightly version (For batched inverse) To run with Pytorch stabe use --pytorch_version stable
+4. This code by default requires Pytorch Nightly version (For batched inverse).
+5. To run with Pytorch stabe use --pytorch_version stable

-Dependencies are listed in requirements.txt
+6. Dependencies are listed in requirements.txt.
-Create dir saved_models before running
+7. Create dir saved_models before running